14 of the best family hiking vacations in the USA

 It even serves as a bypass route for a section of the Appalachian Trail.

-My favorite is the Eagle Rock Trail which begins in Dry Gap.
-The Eagle Rock Trail about 3 miles long and features only one steep climb, an easy-to-moderate hike for active family hiking trips.
+The Eagle Rock Trail about 3 miles long and features only one steep climb, an easy-to-moderate hike for adventurous families looking for kid friendly hiking trails.

 The trail “ends” at Eagle Rock Overlook, which has stone benches to enjoy a snack and a rest as you take in the stunning blue, green and purple hues that inspired the name ‘Blue Ridge Mountains.’